smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid Identity.md

 *Architecting a hybrid identity solution*

-Using the features of Azure Active Directory and the requirements from the customer, design a Hybrid Idenitity solution.
+Using the features of Azure Active Directory and the requirements from the customer, design a Hybrid Identity solution.

 Make sure that your design accounts for customer objectives and objections and includes the following items: